 Who Uses Fourths Tuning Anyway?

 Jazzer Stanley Jordan has always used fourths tuning, apparently he thought the guitar was supposed to be tuned that way early on and just stuck with it.
-Tom Quayle and Alex Hutchings are two other great exponents of the tuning.
+Tom Quayle, Alex Hutchings, and Ant Law are three other great exponents of the tuning.

 Committing to Fourths